 d.
-The duty to respond to out-of-hospital emergencies and disasters
+Emergency physicians should respond to out-of-hospital emergencies and disasters.

-Because of their unique expertise, emergency physicians have an ethical duty to respond to emergencies in the community and offer assistance.
-This responsibility is buttressed by applicable Good Samaritan statutes that protect health care professionals from legal liability for good-faith efforts to render emergency medical treatment.
-Physicians should not disrupt out-of-hospital personnel who are under base station medical control and direction.
+Because of their unique expertise, emergency physicians have an ethical duty to respond to emergencies in the community if needed.
+This responsibility is buttressed by applicable Good Samaritan statutes that protect health care professionals from legal liability for goodfaith efforts to render emergency medical treatment.

 In a situation where the resources of a health care facility are overwhelmed by epidemic illness, mass casualties, or the victims of a natural or manmade disaster, the prudent emergency physician must make important triage decisions to benefit the greatest number of potential survivors.
 When the numbers of patients and severity of their injuries overpower existing resources, triage decisions should classify patients according to both their need and their likelihood of survival.
-The overriding principle should be to focus health care resources on those patients most likely to benefit, who have a reasonable probability of survival.
+These triage decisions ideally should not be made by the same physician who would also be caring for the patient.
+The overriding principle should be to focus health care resources on those patients most likely to benefit and who have a reasonable probability of survival.
 Those patients with fatal injuries and those with minor injuries should be made as comfortable as possible while they await further medical assistance and treatment.

 e.
-The duty to oppose violence
+Emergency physicians should oppose violence.

 Serving as a societal resource, emergency physicians have obligations to protect themselves, staff, and patients from violence and to teach EMS personnel under their supervision to do likewise.
 Hospitals have a duty to provide adequate numbers of trained security personnel to assure a safe environment.
-Ensuring safety may mean that patients who present a high risk of violence will lose some autonomy as they are restrained physically or chemically.
-Emergency physicians never should resort to restraints or medication for punitive or vindictive reasons.
+Ensuring safety may mean that patients who present a high risk of violence will lose some autonomy if they need to be restrained physically or chemically.
+Emergency physicians should ensure that restraints or medication are not used for punitive or vindictive reasons.
 Restraints are indicated only when there is a reasonable possibility that patients will harm themselves or others.
-The need for restraint of emergency department patients should frequently be reevaluated.
+The need for restraint of ED patients should frequently be reevaluated.

-The emergency physician has an ethical duty to diagnose, treat, and properly refer suspected victims of abuse and neglect, including domestic partners, minors, and dependent adults, and to report domestic violence to appropriate authorities as required or permitted or required by law.
+The emergency physician has an ethical duty to diagnose, treat, and properly refer suspected victims of abuse and neglect, including domestic partners, minors, and dependent adults, and to report domestic violence to appropriate authorities as required or permitted by law.

 f.
-The duty to promote the public health
+Emergency physicians should promote public health.

-Emergency physicians advocate for the public health in many ways, including the provision of basic health care for many uninsured patients.
-As a safety net both for patients who lack other resources of care and for victims of disaster, emergency departments provide needed care and assistance to many of the most vulnerable members of society.
-In times of disaster, pandemic, and other public health emergencies, emergency departments serve as a vanguard of preparedness against a constellation of medical and social ills.
+Emergency physicians advocate for public health in many ways, including the provision of basic health care for many uninsured patients.
+As a safety net both for patients who lack other resources of care and for victims of disaster, EDs provide needed care and assistance to many of the most vulnerable members of society.
+In times of disaster, pandemic, and other public health emergencies, EDs serve as the frontline against a constellation of medical and social ills.

 Emergency physicians have first-hand knowledge of the grave harms caused by firearms, motor vehicles, alcohol, and other causes of preventable illness and injury.
-Inspired by this knowledge, emergency physicians should participate in efforts to educate others about the potential of well-designed laws, programs, and policies to improve the overall health and safety of the public.
+Inspired by this knowledge, emergency physicians should participate in efforts to advocate for and educate others about the potential of well-designed laws, programs, and policies to improve the overall health and safety of the public.

-CONCLUSION
+E. CONCLUSION